 While reducing the stigma of HIV is only a good thing, information fatigue about the virus can result in less coverage.
 Prior to Charlie Sheen’s announcement, coverage about the virus had decreased significantly.
 If coverage continues to decrease, public awareness can fall, too.

-Over recent decades, progress has been made in overcoming the stigma surrounding the disease, due in part to these films and television shows.
+Over recent decades, progress has been made in overcoming the stigma surrounding the virus and disease, due in part to these films and television shows.

 Having sufficient resources available to provide information to both the public and to those affected by the conditions can help.

-- Project Inform’s HIV Health Infoline (800-822-7422), which is staffed by those who are affected by HIV
+- The Body Pro/Project Inform HIV Health Infoline (888.HIV.INFO or 888.448.4636), which is staffed by those who are affected by HIV

 - Prevention Access Campaign and Undetectable = Untransmittable (U=U), which provides support and information for those living with HIV

 You can also learn more about the background and history of the HIV/AIDS epidemic here.